 - If we combine the alphabet, numbers, mixed case and use 6 characters instead of 5, the time to “crack” jumps to 1.84 years (Example: Alph12).

-- If we go to 8 characters and throw in symbols like # % & *, the time to “crack” jumps to 2.13 thousand centuries (Example: Alph12*!). —The Cocoon Blog
+- If we go to 8 characters and throw in symbols like # % & *, the time to “crack” jumps to 2.13 thousand centuries (Example: Alph12*!). — How to Build a Secure WordPress Environment

 3- Ignoring login attempt activity.